jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Up to 150 servers can then register with your Directory by setting your Directory address in their `--directoryserver` option at startup.

-To run a server as a Directory, it should be configured with `--directoryserver localhost` (that is, making itself the Directory to query for servers).
+To run a server as a Directory, it should be configured with `--directoryserver` (that is, making itself the Directory to query for servers).
 When running a server with the GUI, select "Custom" from the Directory drop-down list.

 #### Points to note about Directories